ngracan/FinTech-Case-Study-/README.md

 `Financial Landscape:`

-Financial Domain:
+Financial Domain - Captial Investment

-Quandl is a company which has excelled in the capital investment domain wihtin the financial industry.
+Finetch in the captial investment domain is driven by the needs of market particpants whos purpose is to gain deep insight into technolgies and alternate business models (Bailey, 2016).
+A major factor involved in captial investment decisions is data/information.
+An investors ease of access to high quality, reliable data while making investment decesisons is crucial to making the right chocies and developing the proper models.
+Financial Technolgy innovations in this domain have disrupted the traditonal methods assocaited with finaincial institutions methods of data/information collection.
+Quandl is a company which has excelled in the capital investment domain wihtin the financial industry from the products they have developed and offered to investors through fintech.